Sending & Receiving Email

 Failure

 All of the email messages failed to delete.
+The return object will include a list of identifiers of messages which failed to delete.

 // Collect the input message ids however makes sense for your implementation.